TOI-1634 b: an Ultra-Short Period Keystone Planet Sitting Inside the M Dwarf Radius Valley: Discussion

 With its orbital period of 0.989 days and its size of \rplanet{} \Rearth{,} \name{} b sits inside of the M dwarf radius valley between the model predicted slopes (Figure~\ref{fig:radval}).
 Figure~\ref{fig:radval} also features the subset of M dwarf planets from Figure~\ref{fig:mr} with precise RV masses.
 Planets are classified based on their bulk compositions inferred from their masses and radii.
-Rocky planets are defined as those consistent with an Earth-like compositional curve, gas-rich planets cannot be explained by even 100\% water composition and require an extended H/He envelope, and the intermediate planets we classify as ``other'' given that they may be explained by a variety of compositions including a H/He envelope, a volatile-rich composition, or a rocky composition that is enhanced in Ca and Al. Our analysis revealed that \name{} b is inconsistent with an Earth-like composition at $5.9\sigma$\footnote{Similarly, the mass of \name{} b is inconsistent with a 100\% MgSiO$_3$ composition at $2.6\sigma$.} and requires an alternative physical interpretation to explain its mass and radius.
-As such, we assign \name{} b to the ``other'' category.
-Regardless of which scenario is true, the composition of \name{} b is inconsistent with the thermally-driven mass loss and gas-poor formation scenarios.
-Instead, \name{} b supports the gas-depleted formation picture in which it would have formed early on within the gaseous disk's lifetime and accreted a primordial H/He envelope.
-However, this presents a clear ambiguity in that if \name{} b had accumulated a primordial H/He envelope at its current location, then such an envelope should have been rapidly lost to thermal escape.
-The curious case of \name{} b may be reconciled if it migrated to its current location after the extended XUV active phase \citep[$0.5-1$ Gyr;][]{shkolnik14,france16} or perhaps is due to it hosting a combination of a high mean molecular weight atmosphere, plus a substantial volatile-rich layer, or a rocky composition that is enhanced in Ca and Al \citep{dorn19}.
-However each of these scenarios are speculative as they are presently indistinguishable with the data available.
+Earth-like planets are defined as those consistent with an Earth-like compositional curve, gas-rich planets cannot be explained by even 100\% water composition and require an extended H/He envelope, and the intermediate planets we broadly classify as ``ambiguous'' given that they may be explained by a variety of compositions including a H/He envelope, a volatile-rich composition, or a rocky composition that is enhanced in Ca and Al. Our analysis revealed that \name{} b is inconsistent with an Earth-like composition at $5.9\sigma$\footnote{Similarly, the mass of \name{} b is inconsistent with a 100\% MgSiO$_3$ composition at $2.6\sigma$.} and requires an alternative physical interpretation to explain its mass and radius.
+As such, we assign \name{} b to the ``ambiguous'' category.